Water and Atmospheric Moisture

 Find these clouds on Figure 7.17 (4CE)/7.21 (3CE) ”Principal clouds”!

 h.
-Wispy, high altitude clouds of ice crystals are called cirrus clouds.
+Wispy, high altitude clouds of ice crystals are simply called cirrus clouds.
 These cirrus clouds are higher and less uniform than cirrostratus clouds.
 The appear as isolated wisps of white, very high in the atmosphere.
 See “Cirrus” on Figure 7.17 (4CE)/7.21 (3CE), “Principal clouds”!

 Fog is a cloud layer on the ground, with visibility of less than 1 km.